+Name: John W. Eaves

-Name:John W. EavesTitle:President and Chief Executive Officer
+Title: President and Chief Executive Officer

-B-2

-VOTE BY INTERNET - www.proxyvote.com Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 p.m.
+VOTE BY INTERNET - www.proxyvote.com

+Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 p.m.
 Eastern time on April 22, 2015.
-Have your proxy card in haid when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.
-ELECTRONC DELIVERY OF FUTURE PROXY MATERIALS If you received proxy materials in the mail and would like to reduce the costs incurred by Arch Coal, Inc. in mailing proxy materials, you cancels when and annual reports electronically via e-mail or the Internet.
-To sign up to rectronic delictories proxy cards and annual reports electronically via e-mail or the Internet.
-To sign up to rectoring and annual reports electronically via e-mail or of the Internet.
-To sign up to rectoring and annual reports electronically via e-mail or the Internet.
-To sign up to rectoring and annual reports electronically via e-mail or the Internet.
-To sign up to rectoring the internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in Inture years.
-UVTE eV putNet = 1-80mLcGnLcGn2
+Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.

+ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS

+If you received proxy materials in the mail and would like to reduce the costs incurred by Arch Coal, Inc. in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
+To sign up for electronic delivery, please follow the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in future years.

-VOTE BY PHONE - 1.800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 p.m.
-Eastern time on Agn122, 2015.
+VOTE BY PHONE - 1.800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11.59 p.m.
+Eastern time on Agril 22, 2015.
 Have your proxy card in hand when you call and then follow the instructions.